HajarahM/facebook-marketplaces-recommendation-ranking-system/README.md

 ```
 This resulted in an accuracy of average 0.2

-### Task 3 - Buidling the training loop
+### Task 3 - Building the training loop
 I then defined a 'train' function which takes in the model as its 1st positional argument as well as number of epochs it will train for.
-In this function, there is a loop interating through the number of batches(to be specified) of the dataset while updating the model's paramenters.
+In this function, there is a loop interating through the number of batches(to be specified) of the dataset while updating the model's parameters.
 It loops through the entire dataset as many times as the number of epochs.
 The loss is printed after every prediction and graphically displayed on a TensorBoard.
 ``` python
 def train(model, epochs=20):